 Ryan also suggests to Quinn that she take down all the pictures of Trent around her mirror but Quinn feels that if she does this "the little details about Trent will start to fade."
 Ryan tells her that she is making it hard for herself to move on and that they are worried about her being determined to find the guy who received Trent's heart.
 To help herself and Quinn, Ryan begins running again and drags Quinn and their father out with her.
 Quinn and Ryan's father had a health scare and he's been told that he is at risk for a stroke if he doesn't change his lifestyle.

-Unable to stay away from Colton, Quinn returns to Shelter Cover after receiving texts from him asking for another good day.
+Unable to stay away from Colton, Quinn returns to Shelter Cove after receiving texts from him asking for another good day.
 This time she meets his sister Shelby, who warns her to be careful with Colton.
 They hike to the top of a cliff, have lunch and discuss what they are feeling and what they know about each other.
 The more Quinn sees Colton, the more she wants to continue doing so as he gradually draws her out of depression over Trent's death.
 As the two become closer, Quinn struggles with telling Colton the truth about who she is.
 But when tragedy strikes, Quinn is forced to reveal to Colton the truth about her identity.

 Discussion

+Once this unlikely premise is set up, the author focuses on the conflict Quinn's behaviour creates for both herself and Colton Thomas, the boy who received Trent's heart.
 Before meeting Colton Thomas, Quinn was a girl locked in grief, unable to move on.
 She often refers to herself as a widow, a somewhat melodramatic reference considering she and Trent were only girlfriend-boyfriend.
 Quinn believes that moving on in her life would somehow be dishonouring Trent's memory.
 The first time Colton visits her, Quinn is uncertain that she will see him again, knowing she should not.
 But she feels maybe that Trent would be fine with her doing this.
 "A breeze rolls softly over my skin, bringing with it the scent of the jasmine and a delicate rush of something else.
 Hope, maybe.
 Or possibility.
 I wait until he turns onto the road and disappears to look down again at the sunflower.
 This time it looks different somehow -- less like a painful reminder and more like a sign, maybe that Trent would understand."

 Gradually as Quinn and Colton continue to meet, Quinn begins to become involved in life again.
 She recognizes this when she states, "...I become the me who Colton knows."
 After Colton learns the truth about Quinn she tells him the effect he had on her.
 "I'm so sorry, for all of this, for everything.
 I just wanted to see who you were.
 I wasn't even going to talk to you.
 But then you walked in, and everything changed.
 And when you showed up at my door with that flower, and took me out on the water, and in the cave, and...every day, you showed me so much..."